 The workshop is based on ideas that William Forsythe and the Ballett Frankfurt used to develope their works.

-The week long workshop is 290 euros with Pre-Registration, (up to two weeks before starting date).
+The week long workshop is 250 euros with Pre-Registration, (up to two weeks before starting date).
 290 euros afterwards or without Registration.
 For conditions on taking part, please read the Registration form.

 For further Information and to Register:

-I was Born in Hungary, where I trained first as a gymnast and continued on to the National Ballet Academy at the age of 11.
-I completed nine year's of classical ballett training, just as the iron curtain fell.
-Soon I went to Israel to join the Kibbutz Contemporary Dance Company at the invitation of its founder Jehudit Arnon.
+I was Born in Hungary, training first as a gymnast and continuing on to the National Ballet Academy at the age of 11.
+I completed nine year's of classical ballett training and soon after joined the Kibbutz Contemporary Dance Company at the invitation of its founder Jehudit Arnon.
 She gave me opportunities to dance in the works of Mats Ek and Jiri Kylian and the different world of modern dance opened up to me.

-After enjoying the best of the company and Israel, I went on to join a year long world-tour with Jan Fabre's group Troubleyn as part of the performance "Da Un Altra Faccio del Tempo".
-This group has launched the solo careers of choreographers Antony Rizzi, Emio Greco and Marc Vandrux as well.
+After enjoying the best of the company and Israel, I went on a year long world-tour with Jan Fabre's group Troubleyn as part of the performance "Da Un Altra Faccio del Tempo". ( This group has launched the solo careers of choreographers Antony Rizzi, Emio Greco and Marc Vandrux as well. )

 The valuable knowledge I've gained and sense of creative freedom is what I aim to bring further and share with my students.

 In more recent years, I've had the great fortune to teach at many of todays best aceademies: the Palucca Hochschule Dresden, the Boston Conservatory of Music and Performing Arts, the Royal Academy of Antwerp, P.A.R.T.S Bruxelles, Codarts Rotterdam, the DANCE Apprentice program, the Venice Biennale, Tokyo ArchiTanz, Korean National University of the Arts, University of Istanbul, Mimar Sinan, Yildiz, Frankfurter Hochschule etc. and companies such as the Cullberg Ballett, Angelin Preljocaj Co, the Skanes Dansteater and others.

 My aim in teaching is to lead dancers and performers to become more aware of their individual possibilities and free themselves from any perceived limitations.